kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/4-compute.md

 - **Compliance:** Use Azure blueprints to make your VMs comply with a company guidlines
 - **Recommendations:** Azure will recommend improvements to ensure better scurity, higher availability and greater performance.
 - **Choice:**: Choose amount of RAM, number of CPUs, Windows or Linux
-- There are new virtual machines with dedicated GPUs for artificatl inteligence and deep learning scenarios.
+- There are new virtual machines with dedicated GPUs for artificial intelligence and deep learning scenarios.
+-

 ### Pricing
 - Calculated hourly